 As cities grow – vegetation decreases.
 And in suburbs where buildings are replacing gardens, the ratio of concrete, bitumen, and bricks to vegetation and canopy cover is much higher than previously.
 In some areas the only trees that remain are the street trees.
 This means that during hot weather temperatures will be higher, for longer periods as the concrete, bitumen and bricks radiate heat back into the air.
 And thanks to climate change we are likely to experience more intense heat waves, for longer periods.

 This is an area of work where the depth of our consultancy really comes to the fore.
-While it’s one thing to understand the need for shade, it takes more than a text book to know which tree will suit the environmental conditions of a site, minimise impacts to existing infrastructure, cope with less rainfall, and meet community expectations.
+While it’s one thing to understand the need for shade trees, it takes more than a text book to know which tree will suit the environmental conditions of a site, minimise impacts to existing infrastructure, cope with less rainfall, and meet community expectations.

 It’s knowing how to plant the right tree, in the right place, in the right way, at the right time.
-And this is key to ensuring that trees become a highly valued commodity rather than a cause for community complaint and derision.
+And this is key to ensuring that shade trees become a highly valued commodity rather than a cause for community complaint and derision.
 Investment in our landscape needs to be done properly rather than expensively.
-And while street trees require careful planning, selection and maintenance during their initial stages, long term they are a vastly cheaper civic asset, whose benefits grow as they do.
+And while street shade trees require careful planning, selection and maintenance during their initial stages, long term they are a vastly cheaper civic asset, whose benefits grow as they do.

-Trees are key to the solution.
+Shade trees are key to the solution.